|

 casualties.

-Available at at least two
+Available at 14

-occasionally used copies surface for
+occasionally, used copies surface for

 purchase.